 In the summer we run a full calendar of sailing events.
 In the 2018 Summer Season these include:

-From October to March, we run the Windermere Winter Series.
+In the Winter we run the Windermere Winter Series.
 This is an IRC GBR Championhip event.
 We also hold One Design championships with the National Sonata Association and UK SB20 class associtation.
-We are hoping to add VxOne to this in the 2018 season.
+We are hoping to add VxOne to this in the 2018-19 season.
 The winter series attracts top notch sailors from far and wide, and provides an opportunity to develop your racing skills matched against a broader range of experienced sailors.

 If you are new to sailing on Windermere, then take a look at the wealth of guidance available on the downloads page.
 If you want to find out more, then we are very happy to help – simply contact the Sailing Secretary or any member of the club.